Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Experiments

-For VGG16-backbone models, performance improvements exceed 3\% across real flooding images.
-Notably, in the \texttt{hk\_flood} subset, CosPlace with VGG16 achieves an 8\% improvement in Recall@10 at $\alpha_{\text{LLM}} = 0.8$, rising from 43.0\% to 51.0\%.
-This substantial gain is particularly significant given the model's complete lack of prior exposure to Hong Kong's dense high-rise urban morphology, suggesting that LLM-derived semantic priors effectively recover scene structure under severe domain shift and appearance degradation.
-For less challenging synthetic flooding queries (\texttt{hk\_mapi[F]}), steady improvements of 1--2\% are observed across wide range of attention weights ($\alpha_{\text{LLM}} \in [0.1, 0.9]$).
+\paragraph{Robustness Across Architectures} The benefits of semantic attention modulation hold across varying backbone configurations.
+As seen in Figure~\ref{fig:experiment_challenging}, VGG16-based models achieved performance improvements exceeding 3\% across real flooding images.
+Most notably, CosPlace (VGG16) achieved an 8\% improvement in Recall@10 on the \texttt{hk\_flood} subset (from 43.0\% to 51.0\% at $\alpha_\text{LLM}=0.8$).
+This gain is highly significant given the model's lack of prior exposure to Hong Kong's dense high-rise morphology, indicating that LLM-derived semantic priors can effectively recover scene structure under severe domain shift.
+Similar robustness was observed in ResNet50 models, which peaked at a 5\% absolute gain on \texttt{sf\_flood}.
+Furthermore, explicit semantic guidance proved valuable even for advanced transformer models; the SALAD model (DINOv2) maintained steady gains of 0.5–1.0\% despite its already rich cross-modal pre-training.

-With ResNet50 as backbone, baseline performance of both CosPlace and EigenPlaces improves by over 10\% in absolute recall.
-VPR-AttLLM maintains consistent gains across both SF-XL and HK-URBAN tests, with Recall@10 improving by up to 5\% on \texttt{sf\_flood} at $\alpha_{\text{LLM}} = 0.9$ and up to 2\% on \texttt{hk\_flood}.
-These results further validate the robustness of semantic attention modulation across different backbone configurations and geographic contexts.

-For the transformer-based SALAD model with DINOv2 backbone, the pre-trained 8192D$+$256D descriptor exhibits steady gains of approximately 0.5--1.0\% from LLM-guided features, despite its already dense feature encoding from multi-modal DINOv2 pre-training.
-The compact 512D$+$32D SALAD variant demonstrates similar performance improvements, though gains are less uniform across all query sets—likely attributable to reduced descriptor capacity for precise cluster assignment.
-These results indicate that explicit semantic guidance remains valuable even for models with rich cross-modal pre-trained representations, particularly when descriptor dimensionality supports fine-grained spatial encoding.